aosp-mirror/platform_system_core/init/README.md

 Triggers
 --------
-Triggers are strings which can be used to match certain kinds of events and used to cause an action to occur.
+Triggers of an action specifies one or more conditions when satisfied execute the commands in the action.
+A trigger encodes a single atomic condition, and multiple triggers can be combined using the `&&` operator to form a bigger AND condition.

-Triggers are subdivided into event triggers and property triggers.
+There are two types of triggers: event triggers and action triggers.

-Event triggers are strings triggered by the 'trigger' command or by the QueueEventTrigger() function within the init executable.
-These take the form of a simple string such as 'boot' or 'late-init'.

-Property triggers are strings triggered when a named property changes value to a given new value or when a named property changes value to any new value.
-These take the form of 'property:<name>=<value>' and 'property:<name>=\*' respectively.
-Property triggers are additionally evaluated and triggered accordingly during the initial boot phase of init.

-An Action can have multiple property triggers but may only have one event trigger.
+An action can have multiple property triggers but may have only one event trigger.

-For example:
-`on boot && property:a=b` defines an action that is only executed when the 'boot' event trigger happens and the property a equals b at the moment.
-This will NOT be executed when the property a transitions to value b after the `boot` event was triggered.
+An event trigger takes the simple form of `<event>` where `<event>` is the name of a boot stage like `early-init` or `boot`.
+This trigger is satisfied when init reaches the stage via the `trigger` command or by the `QueueEventTrigger()` function in the init executable.

+A property trigger takes the form of `property:<name>=<value>`.
+This trigger is satisfied when the property of name `<name>` is found to have the value of `<value>` when the check is made.
+The `<value>` part can be `\*` to match with any value.

+The check for property trigger is made in the following cases:

+* All property triggers get checked at least once when the `boot` event is finished (i.e. when the last command under `on boot ...` is finished).

+* After the one-time check, `property:a=b` is checked when property `a` is newly created, or when the property is set to a new value.

+* Property triggers are also checked when other triggers in the same action are checked.
+For example, `property:a=b && property:c=d` is checked not only when property `a` gets a new value, but also when property `c` gets a new value (and of course when the one-time check is made).

+* Before the one-time check, `property:a=b` without an event trigger is NOT checked, even if property `a` gets a new value.
+Care must be taken since this is a non-intuitive behavior, which unfortunately can't be changed due to compatibility concerns.

+Some examples:

+`on property:a=b` is executed in two cases:

+1. during the one-time check if property `a` is `b` at the moment.
+2. if property `a` is set to or changed to `b` after the one-time check, but not before then.

-`on property:a=b && property:c=d` defines an action that is executed at three times:
+`on property:a=b && property:c=d` is executed in three cases:

-   1. During initial boot if property a=b and property c=d.
+1. during the one-time check if property `a` is `b` and property `c` is `d` at the moment.
-   2. Any time that property a transitions to value b, while property c already equals d.
+2. (after the one-time check) property `a` becomes `b` while property `c` already equals to `d`.
-   3. Any time that property c transitions to value d, while property a already equals b.
+3. (after the one-time check) property `c` becomes `d` while property `a` already equals to `b`.

-Note that, for bootloader-provided properties (ro.boot.*), their action cannot be auto-triggered until `boot` stage.
-If they need to be triggered earlier, like at `early-boot` stage, they should be tied to the `event`.
-For example:

-`on early-boot && property:a=b`.
+`on property:a=b && post-fs` is executed in one case only:

+1. `post-fs` is triggered while property `a` already equals to `b`.
+   This is NOT executed when property `a` becomes `b` AFTER `post-fs`.

 Trigger Sequence
 ----------------